klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

-# The big problem of serialization
+# Serialization: the big threat

-One of the emerging security issues affecting Object Oriented Programming (OOP) Languages during the last years was "Insecure Deserialization".
-As a wide range of literature is already available on this topic, the main objective of this document is to provide a brief and precise explanation of this vulnerability, as well as common exploitation and detection methods.
+One of the emerging security issues affecting Object Oriented Programming (OOP) Languages over the last few years was "Insecure Deserialization".
+A wide range of literature is already available on this topic, however, the main objective of this document is to provide a brief and precise explanation of this vulnerability, as well as common exploitation and detection methods.
 Moreover, we will see how this method can be applied to different programming languages.

-## Table of content
+## Table of Contents

 1. Serialization: What is it?
-2. Deserialization: What I need to know?
+2. Deserialization: What do I need to know?
     1. JAVA
         + Binary serialization archive
         + Generate payloads dinamically: ysoserial